esteinig/dartQC/workshop.md

 If you have populations encoded in the file, you can give the row number to extract, otherwise generic name `Pop` is assigned to the ouput files - you can also specify a separate population file, which contains two columns with headers: `ID` and `Population`, where your `ID` must match the ones present in the data file.

-Removing duplicate clones or identical sequences with CDHIT will retain one sequence for each duplicate or cluster, according to the best statistic, you can change these with:
+CD-HIT will remove duplicate clones or identical sequences and retain one sequence for each duplicate or cluster, according to the best statistic - you can change these with:

 ```
 --identity-selector   Statistic for sequence identity picks: 'call_rate', 'maf' or 'rep' ['maf']